 You can leave the subject field and message body blank.

-Once you've sent your batch .csv or .xml file to impact.com, you can check its current status and if it was processed.
+Once you've sent your .CSV or .XML file to impact.com, you can check back on its status to see if it was processed.

 In the left column, scroll to the Technical section and select File Submissions.